Readers / Literature

 A man returns to the town where a baffling murder took place 27 years earlier, determined to get to the bottom of the story.
 Just hours after marrying the beautiful Angela Vicario, everyone agrees, Bayardo San Roman returned his bride in disgrace to her parents.
 Her distraught family forced her to name her first lover; and her twin brothers announced their intention to murder Santiago Nasar for dishonoring their sister.
 Yet if everyone knew the murder was going to happen, why did no one intervene to stop it?
 The more that is learned, the less is understood, and as the story races to its inexplicable conclusion, an entire society – not just a pair of murderers – is put on trial.

-Fyodor Dostoevsky is one of the world's greatest novelists and Crime and Punishment is one of his greatest achievements.
+Fyodor Dostoevsky is one of the world's greatest novelists and the Crime and Punishment novel is one of his greatest achievements.
 When Raskolnikov believes he is above the law, he murders an old woman and later suffers the consequences.
 Overcome by guilt and fear, the young man confesses his crime and goes to prison.
 There, he realizes that the nihilism of his past is false and that happiness and redemption can only be achieved through suffering.
 Translated by Richard Pevear and Larissa Volokhonsky.

 Through the story of an ordinary man unwittingly drawn into a senseless murder on an Algerian beach, Camus explored what he termed "the nakedness of man faced with the absurd."